reactorlabs/rir/documentation/debugging.md

     PIR_PRINT_INTERNED_RIR_OBJECTS=
         <0|1|path>  if set, folder to print pretty graphs of RIR objects which get interned.
 If set to 1, prints HTML to stdout.
 If set to 0 or unset (default), won't print.
-                    Interning doesn't occur in normal RIR execution, it will get triggered if RIR_SERIALIZE_CHAOS, DEBUG_SERIALIZE_LLVM, PIR_CLIENT_ADDR, or PIR_SERVER_ADDR is set.
+                    Interning doesn't occur in normal RIR execution, it will get triggered if RIR_SERIALIZE_CHAOS, PIR_DEBUG_SERIALIZE_LLVM, PIR_CLIENT_ADDR, or PIR_SERVER_ADDR is set.

     PIR_PRINT_INTERNED_RIR_OBJECTS_FREQUENCY=
         n           print pretty graphs of RIR objects which get interned every n-th time, defaults to 10.
 Otherwise we print a lot more RIR objects than are necessary.